Snake River Fishing

 Guides: The guides are expert oarsmen and anglers well-versed in the history, archaeology, and geology of Hells Canyon.
 They are also fine camp chefs.
 Guides are trained in first aid, CPR, and wilderness rescue.
 Two anglers per guide and boat.

-Life Jackets: All adults and children are outfitted with Coast Guard-approved Type V life jackets.
+Life Jackets: All adults and children are outfitted with Coast Guard-approved Type V life jackets and waterproof bags for personal gear.

 Equipment and Fishing Licenses